QSong-github/spaCI/README.md

 python preprocessing.py
 ```
 To test spaCI, you need two files:
-(1) a gene expression matrix
+(1) a gene expression matrix.
-(2) a pair file with two columns: ligend and receptor
+(2) a pair file with two columns: ligend and receptor.

 If you want to train your own dataset, you need to prepare thhe following files:
-(1) a gene expression matrix
+(1) a gene expression matrix.
-(2) a pair file with three columns: ligend , receptor and label (1 or 0)
+(2) a pair file with three columns: ligend , receptor and label (1 or 0).

 And you can split the data into train/test file.
-You can set up the split threshold and the save_dir in the configure.yml
+You can set up the split threshold and the save_dir in the configure.yml.

 ## training
 ```